 We will pay 100% of the grant on execution of the grant agreement.

-In some instances grantees may be required to report how they spent the grant funds at the completion of the project.
+Grantees will be required to report how they spent the grant funds at the completion of the project.

 10.4 Grant payments and GST

 The Australian Taxation Office (ATO) advises that DVA grants are considered a Financial Assistance Payment and so they are not subject to GST.
 In accordance with that advice: